Webinars & Onsite Talks

 Managing Worry, Stress & Anxiety

-This talk explores good stress, bad stress and what we can do to help pupils manage stress and anxiety in healthy ways.
-It gives staff an understanding of Cognitive Behavioural Therapy and the neuroscience of emotions along with practical strategies for managing negative thoughts and anxious feelings.
+This talk explores good stress, bad stress, and what we can do to help pupils manage stress and anxiety in healthy ways.
+It gives staff an understanding of Cognitive Behavioural Therapy and the neuroscience of emotions along with practical stress management strategies.

 Staying Calm When Buttons Are Pushed

 Understand the unconscious mind and how it drives behaviour.
-This talk explores aspects of Transactional Analysis to explain internal and external dialogue and Mindfulness which give us tools to manage strong emotion.
-It gives strategies to avoid manipulative game playing and achieve positive outcomes from difficult interactions with others.
+This talk explores aspects of Transactional Analysis and gives strategies to avoid manipulative game playing and achieve positive outcomes from difficult interactions with others.

 Building Resilience in Young People